skbulusu/NeuroTunesResearch/README.md

 ## Overview

-Before any human study or IRB protocol, we wanted a way to build, run, and stress-test a therapeutic-music pipeline end-to-end -- not just as an offline model, but as a real platform three kinds of users can actually touch.
+Before any human study or IRB protocol, we wanted a way to build, run, and stress-test a therapeutic-music pipeline end-to-end.
 This repo has the pieces that make both the platform and its evaluation
 reproducible: